Best Way To Get A Toned Body

 For some reason myths have arisen that women should train differently to men if they want to get a nice toned look.
 They should not try to build muscle or they will look HUGE!

 It simply is not going to happen.
 If we take a look at the average man who is on a good training regime, and is trying their absolute best to build an insane amount of muscle, then we can see that it is no easy thing to do.
-Most of us average men find it very hard to change our appearance by using heavy weights, and performing execises like chin-up and dips with weight around our waist.
+Most of us average men find it very hard to change our appearance by using heavy weights, and performing exercises like chin-ups (see the new chin-up training program) and dips with weight around our waist.

 After a year plus of training with weights again at the time of writing I definitely look very different, I have the beginnings of a muscular body, but am many years away from looking anything like a heavily muscled man.
 And the reality is that I will never look like that.